Anasuya187/employ-salary-prediction-using-AI-ML/README.md

-# 🧠 Employee Salary Prediction Using Random Forest
+# 🧠 Employee Salary Prediction Using AI-ML

 This project uses a Random Forest Classifier to predict whether a person earns more than $50K per year based on demographic attributes.